shekhardtu/iReadtime/notes/roadmap.md

     "excerpt": "it will contains short description from article", "sort_id": "numeric id to show the acticle position", "source": desktop, api, ext_header, ext_toolbar,", }

+// This document will contain the data for each user

+readtime: {
+    "userId":"32bit key",
+    "articleId":  "hashConvrsionOfURL",
+    "url": "url of the article",
+    "wordCount": "numeric" // if zero that content is not readable "imgCount": "", @number
+    "avgReadTime": "", average reading time of that article @number "isCompleted": "", @boolean
+    "completedDate: "", @array of dates
+    "visitRepeat": "" @array of dates
+}